-Link11, a leader in cloud-based anti-DDoS protection, has released its Q3 DDoS Report, revealing that the scale and volume of attacks continued to grow in Europe during Q3.
+Link11, a specialized European provider in cloud-based anti-DDoS protection, has released its Q3 DDoS Report, revealing that the scale and volume of attacks continued to grow in Europe during Q3.
 The LSOC registered 15,934 attacks in the 3rd quarter of 2018, an increase of 71% over the previous quarter.
 The average DDoS attack volume also increased by 40% in Q3, to 4.6 Gbps.
 Attacks are also becoming increasingly complex, with 59% of incidents using two or more vectors – up from 46% in Q2.

 The highest-volume attack observed by Link11 in 2018 rose from 212 Gbps in Q1 to 371 Gbps in Q3, an increase of 75%.
 In addition, there were a further 35 attacks with bandwidth peaks above 100 Gbps.
 The Link11 Security Operation Center (LSOC) also registered a sharp increase in attacks with bandwidth peaks of between 5 and 10 Gbps.